Im starting my route 66 next week from Chicago to LA. Im driving my restored Cadillac convertible.

 Two new Travel Centers (glorified truck stops) are now in business along I-40 just 9-miles inside the Arizona border with California.
 The I-40 alignment was also Rt 66 at one time, replacing the hazardous Oatman route miles away.
 Oatman should not be missed, but both versions are worth driving if you have the time.

-If you are heading west, even if you fill up in Kingman and travel only the original mountain section through Oatman, it may be worthwhile to backtrack 15 miles or so to I-40 Arizona Exit 9 and top off before heading back into California.
+If you are heading west, even if you fill up in Kingman and travel only the original mountain section through Oatman, it may be worthwhile to backtrack the few miles to I-40 Arizona Exit 9 and top off before heading back into California.
 The gas price difference can be $1-$2 a gallon (as of 2018).

 For some reason, prices have an incredibly wide spread in California, even at the same intersection.
 Some of the lower prices are at Arco stations, but there are many independents as well.